dmuth/zfs-playground/README.md

 A: It's a UI consideration--I want checksums a little smaller, which will be easier to read.
 Keep in mind that the context is "simulating a filesystem", versus "code that is being run in production".
 But hey--if this is useful enough that you're looking at using this in production(!), come talk to me and I'll see what I can do. :-)

+## Credits

+- The logo was made over at https://www.freelogodesign.org/

 ## Who built this? / Contact

 My name is Douglas Muth, and I am a software engineer in Philadelphia, PA.